dsptanmay/Final-Term-Project/README.md

 ## Usage:

-Download the entire repo as a zip or clone it using `git clone`.
+Download the entire repo as a zip or clone it using `git clone https://github.com/dsptanmay/Final-Term-Project.git`.

 Run `main.py` to get started.